Your personal net worth consists of both assets and liabilities. The simple equation to calculate your Net Worth is:

 Liabilities or debts, often given a bad rap, tend to be overlooked in favor of assets.
 However, debt can be a powerful tool; the amount you borrow and the way in which you use it will determine whether it is good or bad.

 There are general, appropriate levels of debt one can assume.
-Consider the 28/36 rule.
+In debt management planning, consider the 28/36 rule.

 28 – Aim to have no more than 28% of your pretax household income going toward servicing home debt